The NBA's Gambling Scandal Is ... Exactly What America Needs?! | Guest: Jonathon Seidl | 10/24/25

 When you're asking the question,

-You're deeply down that road.
+pretty good shot, you're deeply down that road.
+Okay.

 So if you're asking,